engineering-collaboration/book/docs/book/anatomy-of-a-code-change/code-review.md

 # Code review

-learn from previous reviews and use this knowledge to improve the code review process.
-This includes identifying common mistakes and establishing good practices for code development.

-automate as much as possible
+The practice of code review is a manual step in the CI/CD process.
+Our changes are inspected by another engineer for general readability and errors that slipped through our automated test suite.
+Everybody makes mistakes and two pairs of eyes is better than one.

+Code reviews are an excellent point in time for gathering data for future automation.
+Identifying common mistakes and establishing automation practices to rectify these automatically for future development cycles lies at the heart of continuous improvement and the spirit of this book.

+We review and improve the process of code reviews over time, as this practice has the potential to become a bottleneck for development velocity if our practices do not evolve with our needs.

 ## Benefits of code review

-Code review is mainly understood to serve as a gating mechanism to assess changes by colleagues before these are added to our software product.
+Unfortunately, code review is broadly (and misleadingly) understood to serve as a gating mechanism to assess changes by colleagues before these are added to our software product.
 While increasing code quality is most certainly an aspect of this practice, this kind of code "critique" thinking hampers development velocity and decreases the other beneficial factors of code reviews.

 ### Sharing knowledge